Welcome to today's edition of the Rush 24-7 podcast.

 So what?

-Well, like I said, Russ, I agree.
+Well, like I said, Rush, I agree.

-You know the hurricane shouldn't have hit my house either.
+You know, the hurricane shouldn't have hit my house either.

 Damn it.

-You know, I shouldn't have to stay in New York paying all these stupid idiotic taxes all this week when I actually wanted to be at home.
+You know, I shouldn't have to stay in New York paying all these stupid, idiotic taxes all this week when I actually wanted to be at home.

-You know, I should be able to be down in Florida with my studio down there.
+You know, I should be able to be down in Florida with my studio down there, but it may not have full power for another month.

-Yeah, well, you know, a hurricane did hit my house.
+Well, you know, a hurricane did hit my house.

 My generator is running 24-7, and I do have to worry about a diesel resupply coming.